dragonlzm/PAVE/doc/scanqa_dataset_prep.md

 2. Evenly extract the 32 RGB frames and depth frames from the raw files (TODO: sample scripts).

 ## Convert the training annotations
 You need to convert the raw training annotations into instruction tuning dataset.
-Please refer to file tools/3d/scanqa/convert_annotation_to_training_format.py
+Please refer to file tools/3d/scanqa/convert_annotation_to_training_format.py.
+You can also download the processed annotations and video mapping files from [here](https://huggingface.co/datasets/zhuomingliu/PAVEDataset/tree/main/annotations/3d).

 ## Convert the test annotations
 You need to convert the raw test annotations into test format.
 Please refer to file tools/3d/scanqa/build_scanqa_val_answer_file.py and tools/3d/scanqa/build_scanqa_val_answer_file.py